Islamic ethics: Quran

-However, the Quran offers "more in the way of general principles"—justice, goodness, kindness, forgiveness, honesty, and piety -- "than specific rules".
+However, the Quran offers "more in the way of general principles"—justice, goodness, kindness, forgiveness, honesty, and piety – "than specific rules".

+The Ten Commandments In Quran

+Quran provides the Ten Commandments which is believed to be as originally revealed to Moses:

+Evidence for these verses having some relation to Moses and the Ten Commandments is from the verse which immediately follows them:

+According to a narration in Mustadrak Hakim, Ibn Abbas, a prominent narrator of Israiliyat traditions said, "In Surah Al-An`am, there are clear Ayat, and they are the Mother of the Book (the Qur'an)."
+He then recited the above verses.

+Also in Mustadrak Hakim is the narration of Ubada ibn as-Samit:

+Ibn Kathir mentions a narration of Abdullah ibn Mas'ud in his Tafsir:

 Hadith

 Hadith, which are based on reports of the teachings, deeds and sayings, silent permissions (or disapprovals) of the Islamic prophet Muhammad, as well as various reports about Muhammad's companions, also serves as an important source for Islamic moral teachings.
 Some hadith cited expressing good conduct, deeds, morals in Islam, and the importance of these include: